AdobeDocs/analytics.pt-BR/help/analyze/analysis-workspace/build-workspace-project/t-freeform-project.md

    >[!NOTE]
    >
-   >Às vezes, uma mensagem «Conjunto de relatórios incompatível» aparece ao carregar um projeto (ou alternar para um conjunto de relatórios) onde nem todos os componentes (métricas/dimensões) incluídos no projeto são incluídos no conjunto de relatórios. É possível ver uma lista de componentes incompatíveis para que você saiba por que está recebendo a mensagem.
+   >Sometimes, an "Incompatible Report Suite" message shows up when loading a project (or switching to a report suite) where not all of the components (metrics/dimensions) included in the project are included in the report suite. É possível ver uma lista de componentes incompatíveis para que você saiba por que está recebendo a mensagem.

 <table id="table_3989E45D9D4241CBB2E58B29DA257B2F">
  <thead>